 Following on from my previous blog post, ‘Improve your chances of a job in UX’, here are some more top tips on the skills you need to develop to work in user experience.

-Work experience: experience on real projects can be hard to come by as a student, but running your own website or helping out on someone else’s can be an excellent substitute.
+Experience on real projects can be hard to come by as a student, but running your own website or helping out on someone else’s can be an excellent substitute.
 There’s a lot of overlap between web design and UX, and knowledge of how sites are put together definitely comes in handy.
-There’s no shortage of websites that could do with volunteer web design and UX work, so take advantage – it’ll look great on your CV.
-Phil
+There’s no shortage of websites that could do with volunteer web design and UX work, so take advantage; it’ll look great on your CV.

-Create a portfolio: I found it very useful to have my own portfolio.
-Even though this mostly contained work I had done during my university time, it was a very good starting point for talking about my skills, knowledge and thinking around the design and evaluation of interactive systems.
+Some of our consultants found it very useful to have their own portfolio.
+Even though this mostly contained work they had done during their university time, it was a very good starting point for talking about skills, knowledge and thinking.
 Show a diversity of projects in which you have been involved, describe your objectives and what you did to achieve them, present the outcomes and use a visually appealing format to convey this information.
-A well-structured slideshow or a nicely laid out paper version will help you greatly in your job application.”
-Mara
+A well-structured slideshow or a nicely laid out paper version will help you greatly in your job application.

-Attention to detail: your CV and any written work you submit to a prospective employer say a lot about you.
+Your CV and any written work you submit to a prospective employer say a lot about you.
 Typos and grammatical errors can be like a flashing light saying ‘this person is careless and doesn’t check their own work’.
 Seems like a small point, but fast forward yourself into that crucial presentation to an important client: little mistakes can be like spinach in your teeth – once someone notices them it can be distracting and undermine confidence in what you are saying.
-Tom